English Bulldog Puppy Wobbly Loose Joints

 BULLDOG PUPPY MPL:

 Bulldog and French bulldog medial patella luxation are very common; they can present early in life as a mild degree (grade 1-2) but also a more severe degree (grade 3 and even 4).
-The mild degree is often is subclinical and the sesamoid bone luxation could be viewed by the owners as a “loose joint” or wobbliness.
+The mild degree is often subclinical and the sesamoid bone luxation could be viewed by the owners as a “loose joint” or wobbliness.

 A more severe case of bulldog puppy MPL can be painful, leading to a noticeable limp.